groupdocs-watermark-cloud/GroupDocs.Watermark-Products/english/watermark/curl/_index.md

       ## TAB THREE ##
       tab_three:
         description: |
-          GroupDocs.Watermark Cloud for cURL - some of the supported languages and platforms.
+          GroupDocs.Watermark Cloud - some of the supported languages and platforms.

         left:
           enable: true